Accident Hot Spots: Child aged 5+

 On the roads, school may well be reinforcing what you have already begun to tell them about cars and how to cross the road but again, excitement can get in the way of that so make sure you help them cross the road wherever and whenever possible.

-Your child may be walking or cycling to school by themselves now - make sure they have light coloured and preferably reflective clothing to make them as visible as possible.
+Your child may be walking or cycling to school by themselves now, so make sure they are aware of how to stay Safe On Their Bikes.
+They should have all the necessary safety equipment for them and their bike, such as light coloured and preferably reflective clothing and most importantly a helmet.

-Similarly with bikes; they may be offered a cycling proficiency test at school but that is not a substitute for adult supervision and provision of all the necessary safety equipment for them and their bike - most importantly a helmet.
+They may be offered a cycling proficiency test at school but remember that is not a substitute for adult supervision.

 Older children from about 8 upwards will be able to start using their own risk assessment abilities in potentially dangerous situations and you can foster this by asking them what they think the consequences of their actions will be.